Korean dating shows

-Many of us are familiar with dating reality shows such as Love Is Blind, Terrace House, and Love Island.
-These shows are often described as a guilty pleasure – they are generally frowned upon, but somehow they manage to secure a wide audience.
-Korean dating reality shows are slightly different as they are not viewed as a guilty pleasure, and the country is a land of lovebirds brimming with cute couples everywhere you go.
-If you are curious about Korea’s dating culture, these 8 dating reality shows on our list will help shed some light.
+Dating reality shows are often described as a guilty pleasure – they are generally frowned upon, but somehow they manage to secure a wide audience and make waves especially in Korea.
+If you are curious about the country’s dating culture, these 13 Korean dating reality shows on our list will help shed some light.

 1. Heart Signal